HPV: A simple virus with huge implications | The China Post

 Why it matters for boys and men

 Men play a vital role when it comes to spreading HPV.
-This puts the women at risk of cervical cancer.
-And cervical cancer can lead to complications when it comes to bearing children which eventually affects the man.
+Cervical cancer can lead to complications when it comes to bearing children which also can ultimately affect men.

 But there’s more.
 HPV can also cause penile cancer in men.
-It’s rare but it’s there.
 It mostly affects men aged between 50 to 70 years, many of them in developing countries.
-Globally, cases of genital HPV in men are higher than cervical cancer in women, which makes it crucial to vaccinate not just the girls but the boys as well.
+Globally, cases of genital HPV in men are higher than cervical cancer in women, which makes it crucial to vaccinate not just girls but boys as well.

 HPV prevention behavior

-The key thing here is to be aware of the risk.
-Having the knowledge that every time you engage in sex puts you at risk of contracting HPV, should hopefully lead you to adapt practices and behaviors that limit your chances of getting infected.
+The knowledge that every sexual encounter puts you at risk of contracting HPV should hopefully lead you to adapt practices and behaviors that limit your chances of getting infected.

-What about condoms can they prevent you from HPV?
-Not really, the virus is so contagious that any skin to skin contact is enough.
-Nevertheless, using protection is a good idea since it protects from other sexually transmitted diseases such as HIV.
+Can condoms protect you from HPV?
+Not really.
+The virus is so contagious that any skin to skin contact is enough.
+Nevertheless, using protection is a good idea since it protects you from other sexually transmitted diseases such as HIV.